xuhong98/SmartEvaluator/README.md

 # SmartEvaluator

-All the summaries and diagrams are in the projectDetails.doc file in this git repo.
+All the summaries and diagrams are in the projectDetails.docx file in this git repo.